Hierarchical Successor Representation for Robust Transfer: Hierarchical Successor Representation

 While the HSR inherently supports online TD learning to track a changing policy, this adaptation can be sensitive to transient behavioural shift.
 Therefore, in transfer scenarios where pre-exposure to the environment is possible via a distribution of pre-training tasks (Figure~\ref{fig: four_room_motivation}b), we advocate for a stable offline construction.
 Specifically, we compute the \textit{Expected} HSR (eHSR) by averaging the HSRs derived from optimal policies in these pre-training tasks, yielding a generalised basis that further relaxes the policy dependence in the constructed predictive representation.

 \textbf{Low-Rank Basis of HSR.} Constructing low-dimensional state representations via the decomposition of transition dynamics has long served as an effective representation learning approach in RL.
-Seminal works, such as Proto-value functions (PVFs;~\citet{mahadevan2007proto}) and spectral successor features~\cite{stachenfeld2017hippocampus}, rely on eigenvectors of the Laplacian operator and SR, respectively, to define a geometric basis.
+Seminal works, such as Proto-value functions (PVFs;~\citealt{mahadevan2007proto}) and spectral successor features~\cite{stachenfeld2017hippocampus}, rely on eigenvectors of the Laplacian operator and SR, respectively, to define a geometric basis.
 Following this paradigm, we also consider using eigenvectors of the HSR as state representations, which indeed captures the globally supported smooth dynamics (Figure~\ref{fig: four_room_motivation}i).
 However, the HSR introduces a temporally extended, topology-aware predictive representation, which is fundamentally different from the classical SR. Classical SRs exhibit topological collapse: the predictive features of intra-compartment states are tightly clustered, reducing the effective dimension within each topological region to a single point mass (Figure~\ref{fig: four_room_motivation}g).
 This implies the classical SR is numerically low-rank, a regime where singular value decomposition (SVD) is optimal for capturing the global modes of variation (also indicated by the eigenvalue distribution; Figure~\ref{fig: hsr_spectral_supplementary}a).

 In contrast, HSR dynamics is piecewise-smooth, characterised by manifolds with effective intra-compartment dispersion, whilst preserving the inter-compartment differences (Figure~\ref{fig: four_room_motivation}g).
-Whilst SVD can compress the HSR, its orthogonal basis vectors inevitably ``smear'' the multi-scale structure of these manifolds across global components, leading to ringing artefacts (Gibbs phenomenon; Figure~\ref{fig: four_room_motivation}i; \citet{stephane1999wavelet}) and heavier-tailed spectral components (Figure~\ref{fig: hsr_spectral_supplementary}a).
-Consequently, we employ non-negative matrix factorisation (NMF) to extract the $K$-dimensional sparse and localised basis~\cite{lee1999learning, hoyer2004non}.
+Whilst SVD can compress the HSR, its orthogonal basis vectors inevitably ``smear'' the multi-scale structure of these manifolds across global components, leading to oscillatory ringing artefacts induced by orthogonal low-rank reconstruction (also known as the Gibbs phenomenon; Figure~\ref{fig: four_room_motivation}i; \citealt{stephane1999wavelet}) and heavier-tailed spectral components (Figure~\ref{fig: hsr_spectral_supplementary}a).
+Consequently, we employ non-negative matrix factorisation (NMF) to extract the $K$-dimensional sparse, localised basis~\cite{lee1999learning, hoyer2004non}.